 We live at a tremendously fast pace in a culture of noise and artificiality.
 We are continually assaulted by those who tell us how and what we ought to think.
 Liturgy, more now than at any other time in history, has the urgent task and the precious opportunity of helping us to stop, to be silent, to enter the heart of God, which lies at the centre of our own nature.

-Other workshops and events will follow as the ministry grows, however, the initial and core Silentium offering, is a simple, weekly Contemplative Sabbath Liturgy which includes a sacred scripture reading, a time of shared reflection, a period of silent meditation (15-20 Minutes), music and prayer.
+Every Sunday at 9am (Irish Time) in The Wisdom Chapel, we have a simple Contemplative Sabbath Liturgy which includes a sacred scripture reading, a time of shared reflection, a period of silent meditation (15-20 Minutes), music and prayer.
 On the 3rd Sunday of each month the liturgy will also include sharing in a Eucharist meal.
-This gathering takes place in The Wisdom Chapel of The Online Meditation Chapel at 9am Irish Time each Sunday.

 If you are drawn to a daily practice of contemplative prayer you are invited to visit Silence@Six which is a welcoming contemplative prayer community that gathers every day at 6pm Irish time in ‘The Wisdom Chapel’